COVID-19 Resources for Businesses

 Cook County Community Recovery Fund

 The loan fund offers one-time, zero-interest loans of up to $20,000 for small businesses (fewer than 25 employees and less than $3M in revenue) and $10,000 for independent contractors in suburban Cook County.
 Loans will be administered by the Chicago Community Loan Fund and provided by a network of community lenders.
-Applications open in mid-April on a first-come, first-serve basis.
-To learn more about the initiative and sign up for updates for when the application period opens, please complete the online form (LINK).
+To learn more about the initiative and apply online, visit the Community Recovery Fund website (LINK).

 Cook County Technical Assistance